Books That Help Teach Your Kids Basic Chores

 Author: Jane Yolen

 Why we like it: The all-new dinosaur board book is a “how-to” story about making and cleaning up a mess.
 How do dinosaurs clean their rooms?
-With trash cans and dusters and brooms!
+With trash cans dusters and brooms!
 A super silly read, this book will teach your own little dinosaur just how easy and fun cleaning up can be.

 Buy the book here: